 Gum disease isn’t an automatic sentence to heart problems.
-With dedication to good oral hygiene at home and gum disease treatment in Houston, you can improve your gum health and heart health at the same time.
+With dedication to good oral hygiene at home and Houston gum disease treatment, you can improve your gum health and heart health at the same time.
 Here are some several types of treatments that can help:

 Gum disease can only be managed, not cured.
 But by consistently following your periodontist’s recommendations and doing your part at home, there’s no question that you can achieve healthier gums and lower your risk of heart disease.